Eliza7AC/agnoster-bash-color/README.md

 You can change colors in the configuration file as you wish, as following: `prompt_segment colorBackground colorForeground`

-### In any case, don't forget to update config file with the command
+### In any case, don't forget to update config file with the following command in /home/user
 `source .bashrc`